sisso/rust-mud/docs/forums.md

+# Spawn region

+How it will be supported with spawn builder?
+- spawn builder is used to random level generators.
+The idea is to have things like distance from entrance and radious.
+- for now will simply not be supported.

+## Plan

+a) spawn by a list of locations_id

+b) spawn by parent room/zone

+- become a bit painful to keep adding new zones exclusively to add a spawn
+    - worse in case of dungeon that you can create new spawns

+c) spawn by location and radius

+- a lot of complication
+- extra complication when try to tune the affected area

 # Team & Relations

 Should be hierarchic.
 A mob belong to a band that belong to a clan that work for a kingdom that just enter in war.